aude12/git-papers/journal.md

 Andrew Ude

 Introduction: This is the start to my amazing introduction.
-Based on results from 2009.
+Based on results from 2009, Ude (2012).